KennethFam/My-Learning-Journey/Backend/JavaScript/Authentication/passportJS.md

 ## How it works
 - Passport.js uses what they call Strategies to authenticate users.
 They have over 500 of these strategies.
 The most basic (and most common) strategy is username-and-password, or what they call the [LocalStrategy](http://www.passportjs.org/docs/username-password/).

+## Cookies vs Sessions
+- A cookie has its data stored on a browser.
+The browser will attach that cookie (key-value pair) to every http request that it sends.
+Cookies should not hold sensitive information because a hacker could get ahold of that information and use it.

+- A session is stored on the server side.
+It stores larger amounts of data than cookies.
+Sessions need to be authenticated into with a secret key.

+## Sessions
+- `express-sessions` only stores sessions in memory that is local to your application.
+This is not a scalable solution, so we want to use a database for sessions.

+- To store sessions in `PostgreSQL`, you can use a library called `connect-pg-simple`.
+[Here is the documentation.](https://www.npmjs.com/package/connect-pg-simple)
+    - Example set-up:
+        ```js
+        app.use(session({
+            store: new (require(`connect-pg-simple`)(session))({
+                conString: process.env.DATABASE_URL, // connection string for the db
+                createTableIfMissing: true // create session db if it does not exist
+            }),
+            secret: process.env.SESSION_SECRET, // set secret
+            resave: false, // session is only saved if it was modified, affects existing sessions
+            saveUninitialized: false, // only save session if you modify it, affects new sessions
+            cookie: { maxAge: 30 * 24 * 60 * 60 * 1000 }, // 30 days, maxAge is in miliseconds
+        }));
+        ```

+- To store sessions in `MongoDB`, you can use a library called `connect-mongo`.
+[Check out this video here.](https://youtu.be/J1qXK66k1y4?list=PLYQSCk-qyTW2ewJ05f_GKHtTIzjynDgjK)

+### Secret
+- To create a secret to sign a cookie, you can just use the code below to generate a random secret and store that secret as an environment variable
+    ```shell
+    node -e "console.log(require('crypto').randomBytes(64).toString('hex'))"
+    ```

 ## LocalStrategy Setup
 - Let's assume we have installed all the necessary dependencies, created a database, etc. Our app.js should look something like this: